 Trump Touts 'Environmental Leadership,' Even As D.C.
-Floods And Critics Pounce
+Has Floods And Critics Pounce

 "We want clean air and we want crystal clear water," Trump told an enthusiastic crowd, saying that achieving both things does not conflict with his "pro-growth policies."

-He gave a laundry list of achievements, including stepped up closure of Superfund sites, a push for international action to clean up marine debris, and federal funding for environmental restoration of the Florida Everglades.
+He gave a laundry list of achievements, including stepped-up closure of Superfund sites, a push for international action to clean up marine debris, and federal funding for environmental restoration of the Florida Everglades.

-Mr. Trump then called up the owner of a Florida bait and tackle shop who lauded the Everglades efforts, and ended his talk with a shout of "Trump 2020!"
+Trump then called up the owner of a Florida bait-and-tackle shop who lauded the Everglades efforts, and he ended his talk with a shout of "Trump 2020!"

 The president made no mention of climate change, which scientists say threatens catastrophic impacts unless global greenhouse gas emissions — including from fossil fuels — are dramatically reduced in the next decade or so.
 Trump did note that since he took office the U.S. has become the world's leading producer of oil and gas.